espressomd/espresso/doc/sphinx/introduction.rst

 * :file:`electrokinetics`: Modelling electrokinetics together with hydrodynamic interactions.
 * :file:`constant_pH`: Modelling the titration of a weak acid using the constant pH method

+The executed notebooks with solutions and plots are periodically deployed online to the `GitHub Pages <https://espressomd.github.io/tutorials.html>`__.

 .. _Sample scripts:

 Sample scripts
 --------------

-Several scripts that can serve as usage examples can be found in the directory :file:`/samples`, or in the `git repository <https://github.com/espressomd/espresso/blob/python/samples/>`_.
+Several scripts that can serve as usage examples can be found in the directory :file:`/samples`.
 They are executed with the ``pypresso`` script.

 The following samples are available: